-On March 11, 2020, the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordering the Arkansas Department of Health to take action to prevent the spread of coronavirus disease 2019 (COVID-19).
-As a result, the University was unable to conduct its annual inventory on capital assets.
-The extent of the impact of COVID-19 on the financial statements for future reporting periods will depend on certain developments, including the duration and speed of the outbreak, revenue collections, and any possible issues - all of which are uncertain and cannot be predicted.
-The financial impact of COVID-19 to the University is uncertain.
+On March 11, 2020, the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordering the Arkansas Department of Health to take action to prevent the spread of coronavirus disease2019 (COVID-19).
+In fiscal year 2021, the University received \$8,142,989 in federal aid from the Coronavirus Aid, Relief and Economic Securities (CARES) Act.
+In fiscal year 2020, the University received \$2,322,906 from the CARES Act.
+The extent of the impact of COVID-19 on the financial statements for future reporting periods remains uncertain, however, the University is expecting to receive additional federal aid for coronavirus relief.